Ulta Beauty Inc (NASDAQ:ULTA) Short Interest Down 14.2% in August

-Ulta Beauty Inc (NASDAQ:ULTA) was the target of a significant drop in short interest in the month of August.
+Ulta Beauty Inc (NASDAQ:ULTA) was the recipient of a large drop in short interest in the month of August.
 As of August 31st, there was short interest totalling 2,730,000 shares, a drop of 14.2% from the August 15th total of 3,180,000 shares.
-Based on an average daily volume of 1,260,000 shares, the days-to-cover ratio is presently 2.2 days.
-Approximately 5.1% of the shares of the stock are short sold.
+Approximately 5.1% of the company’s shares are short sold.
+Based on an average daily volume of 1,260,000 shares, the short-interest ratio is currently 2.2 days.

-ULTA has been the topic of several research reports.
-UBS Group raised their price target on shares of Ulta Beauty from $260.00 to $280.00 and gave the stock a “buy” rating in a research note on Friday, August 28th.
-Telsey Advisory Group raised their target price on shares of Ulta Beauty from $280.00 to $295.00 and gave the stock an “outperform” rating in a research note on Friday, August 28th.
-BidaskClub upgraded Ulta Beauty from a “strong sell” rating to a “sell” rating in a research report on Saturday, September 5th.
-JPMorgan Chase & Co. reduced their price objective on Ulta Beauty from $269.00 to $244.00 and set an “overweight” rating on the stock in a research report on Tuesday, August 25th.
-Finally, DA Davidson initiated coverage on Ulta Beauty in a report on Thursday, September 10th.
-They issued a “buy” rating and a $280.00 target price for the company.
-One analyst has rated the stock with a sell rating, twelve have given a hold rating and eighteen have issued a buy rating to the stock.
-The company has an average rating of “Buy” and a consensus target price of $254.32.
+ULTA has been the subject of several recent research reports.
+Bank of America initiated coverage on shares of Ulta Beauty in a research report on Wednesday, August 12th.
+They issued a “neutral” rating and a $230.00 price target for the company.
+Oppenheimer raised their price target on shares of Ulta Beauty from $270.00 to $280.00 and gave the company an “outperform” rating in a research report on Friday, August 28th.
+BidaskClub upgraded shares of Ulta Beauty from a “strong sell” rating to a “sell” rating in a report on Saturday, September 5th.
+Loop Capital raised their price objective on shares of Ulta Beauty from $210.00 to $230.00 and gave the company a “hold” rating in a report on Friday, May 29th.
+Finally, Guggenheim restated a “buy” rating and issued a $270.00 price objective on shares of Ulta Beauty in a report on Sunday, June 21st.
+One investment analyst has rated the stock with a sell rating, twelve have given a hold rating and eighteen have issued a buy rating to the stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $254.32.

-In related news, Director Lorna Nagler sold 3,000 shares of the business’s stock in a transaction that occurred on Friday, September 4th.
-The stock was sold at an average price of $240.94, for a total transaction of $722,820.00.
-Following the completion of the sale, the director now directly owns 9,963 shares in the company, valued at $2,400,485.22.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Sally E. Blount acquired 250 shares of Ulta Beauty stock in a transaction that occurred on Friday, June 26th.
-The stock was purchased at an average cost of $193.00 per share, with a total value of $48,250.00.
-Following the completion of the purchase, the director now owns 1,239 shares in the company, valued at approximately $239,127.
-The disclosure for this purchase can be found here.
-4.70% of the stock is owned by company insiders.
+In related news, Director Catherine Ann Halligan sold 250 shares of the stock in a transaction that occurred on Tuesday, September 1st.
+The shares were sold at an average price of $230.00, for a total transaction of $57,500.00.
+Following the completion of the transaction, the director now owns 2,500 shares of the company’s stock, valued at approximately $575,000.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Lorna Nagler sold 3,000 shares of the firm’s stock in a transaction that occurred on Friday, September 4th.
+The shares were sold at an average price of $240.94, for a total transaction of $722,820.00.
+Following the completion of the transaction, the director now directly owns 9,963 shares of the company’s stock, valued at approximately $2,400,485.22.
+The disclosure for this sale can be found here.
+Company insiders own 4.70% of the company’s stock.

+Several institutional investors have recently made changes to their positions in ULTA.
+Atlanta Capital Management Co.
+L L C acquired a new stake in shares of Ulta Beauty in the first quarter worth $109,436,000.
+Nuveen Asset Management LLC boosted its stake in Ulta Beauty by 185.8% during the second quarter.
+Nuveen Asset Management LLC now owns 741,394 shares of the specialty retailer’s stock worth $150,814,000 after buying an additional 481,947 shares in the last quarter.
+William Blair Investment Management LLC boosted its stake in Ulta Beauty by 138.8% during the second quarter.
+William Blair Investment Management LLC now owns 651,371 shares of the specialty retailer’s stock worth $132,502,000 after buying an additional 378,588 shares in the last quarter.
+Assenagon Asset Management S.A. boosted its stake in Ulta Beauty by 5,884.5% during the second quarter.
+Assenagon Asset Management S.A. now owns 264,455 shares of the specialty retailer’s stock worth $53,795,000 after buying an additional 260,036 shares in the last quarter.
+Finally, Mackenzie Financial Corp boosted its stake in Ulta Beauty by 1,272.0% during the first quarter.
+Mackenzie Financial Corp now owns 228,003 shares of the specialty retailer’s stock worth $40,060,000 after buying an additional 211,385 shares in the last quarter.
+Institutional investors and hedge funds own 85.99% of the company’s stock.

 Ulta Beauty, Inc operates as a beauty retailer in the United States.
 The company's stores offer cosmetics, fragrances, skincare and haircare products, bath and body products, and salon styling tools; salon services, including hair, skin, makeup, and brow services; and others, including nail products and accessories.